-Clark Condon, in collaboration with the City of Houston and the Houston Parks Board, identified ways to improve connectivity to public facilities, residential neighborhoods and park land, greatly expanding connections in the region.
-This study elicited the development of a system of trails within a linear park including paved running/biking trails, secondary informal nature trails and paddling trails, bridges at key points for access, bank stabilization critical to pathway development, increased forest cover and restoration of understory and prairie ecosystems.
+As part of Bayou Greenways 2020, a $220 million public-private effort to distribute parkland equitably to neighborhoods throughout Houston, Clark Condon worked with the Houston Parks Board on Segment 4 of the Greens Bayou Trail.
+The project began with a study to identify ways to improve connectivity to public facilities, residential neighborhoods and parkland, greatly expanding connections in the region.
+The study elicited the development of a system of trails within a linear park including paved running/biking trails, secondary informal nature trails and paddling trails, a bridge for access, increased forest cover and restoration of understory ecosystems.

 |CLIENT:||The Houston Parks Board|